Social Media

 10 Best Kid-Friendly Cycling Routes & Bike Trails in Singapore

-1. Bishan-Ang Mo Kio Park: Best Cycling Route in Nature
+Bishan-Ang Mo Kio Park: Best cycling route in nature

-One of our favourite spots for some weekend cycling is Bishan-Ang Mo Kio Park.
+One of our favourite things to do over the weekend is cycling in Bishan-Ang Mo Kio Park.
 This lush green park is one of the largest urban parks in central Singapore (62 hectares) and has a wonderful mix of nature, smooth, flat cycling paths and fun stops and playgrounds along the way.
 Cycle alongside the river that’s 3km long and see if you can spot any herons or kingfishers.
 Plan your route with this free downloadable map of Bishan-Ang Mo Kio Park by NParks.
 While you’re in Bishan-Ang Mo Kio Park, allow some time for the kids to check out the Water Playground with sluice gates to control the flow of water, the Adventure Playground with slides and a sandpit, and the Inclusive Playground.
-Grab a coffee or brunch at one of the cafés within the park and you’re all set!
+Grab a coffee or brunch at one of the cafés within the park, and you’re all set!

-2. Alexandra Park Connector: Canal-side Cycling Route & Coffee
+Alexandra Park Connector: Canal-side cycling route & coffee

 Read more: River Valley Neighbourhood Guide: Foodie Paradise and Family Fun

-West Coast Park is not on everyone’s radar (unlike the more popular East Coast Park) and that’s one of the many reasons we love cycling here.
-The kids love the playgrounds but the park makes great cycling territory too.
-Cycling routes here are all flat, easy to navigate and really quiet especially on a weekday.
-In fact, we taught both kids to cycle here!
-One cycling route goes around the playing fields of West Cost Park and on to the seafront where you can enjoy the sea breeze and take in the boats.
-There are also more extensive cycling routes in the western side of West Coast Park.
+West Coast Park is not on everyone’s radar (unlike the more popular East Coast Park), and that’s one of the many reasons we love cycling here.
+The kids love the playgrounds, but the park makes a great cycling territory too.
+Cycling routes here are all flat, easy to navigate and really quiet, especially on a weekday.
+One cycling route goes around the playing fields of West Cost Park and onto the seafront, where you can enjoy the sea breeze and take in the boats.
+There are also more extensive cycling routes on the western side of West Coast Park.
 If you don’t have your own wheels, you can rent bikes here as well as go-karts or four-person bikes!

-4. East Coast Park: Easy Cycling Route & Seaside Dining
+East Coast Park: Easy cycling route & seaside dining

-Read more: Ultimate Guide to East Coast Park: Things to Do, Bike Rentals and Restaurants
+Read more: Guide To East Coast Park: Things To Do, Bike Rentals & Restaurants

 Bedok Reservoir has a dedicated cycling track that goes around the reservoir.
-The path is a mix of pavement and pebbly path which keeps it interesting but it may make things tough for those little bikes with stabilisers.
-One lap around the reservoir is 4.3k so it’s a fun way to measure how far your little cyclists can go.
+The path is a mix of pavement and pebbly path, which keeps it interesting, but it may make things tough for those little bikes with stabilisers.
+One lap around the reservoir is 4.3km, so it’s a fun way to measure how far your little cyclists can go.

-The Punggol Park Connector is a lovely easy stretch of cycle path that families with younger kids will appreciate.
-The cycle route around the Punggol promenade is relatively short compared to other bike ride options in Singapore as it only spans 4.2km but it’s a really leisurely ride with great views of nature and the manmade waterway.
-After you are done with your cycle ride take the kids over to play at the water playground and sand play or grab a bite to eat at the many restaurants around Punggol Promenade.
+The Punggol Park Connector is a lovely, easy stretch of cycle path that families with younger kids will appreciate.
+The cycle route around the Punggol promenade is relatively short compared to other bike ride options in Singapore, as it only spans 4.2km, but it’s a really leisurely ride with great views of nature and the manmade waterway.
+After you are done with your cycle ride, take the kids over to play at the water playground and sand play or grab a bite to eat at the many restaurants around the Punggol Container Park.

 coney island cycling route bicycle

-Before or after a trip to Punggol, you can take on a trip to Coney island if you are adventurous.
-Cycling routes on Coney Island can be pebbly and gravely in places so if your bikes can handle it, this is a fun one.
-The nature park boasts 80 species of birds, and an abandoned villa plus lots of little sandy coves to sit at (bring mozzie spray) and cool your feet off.
+Before or after a trip to Punggol, you can take a trip to Coney island if you are adventurous.
+Cycling routes on Coney Island can be pebbly and gravelly in places, so if your bikes can handle it, this is a fun one.
+The park boasts 80 species of birds, and an abandoned villa, plus lots of little sandy coves to sit at (bring mozzie spray) and cool your feet off.

 Tip: Nearest bicycle rental here is at nearby Punggol Point Park.